 - There are no rules: Don’t get caught up in the way it’s done.
 You don’t need to buy anything special.

 - No expectations: Don’t expect to have good or great meditations.
-Have sessions that you don’t feel anything.
+You will have sessions that you don’t feel anything and your mind is all over the place or you even fall asleep!
 It is about the process and the eventual momentum.

 - Make a commitment: The benefits can be seen after a series of small changes.
-Meditate for short periods for 30 days.
+Most people have successfully added mediation to their life by meditating for short daily sessions at about the same time every day, in the same place.

 - Choose the path that feels right to you.
 There are many types and heritages of meditation.
 Choose whatever you connect with and seems doable to you.